-Comet Hale-Bopp was undoubtedly one of the most widely photographed, observed and talked about comets of recent times.
+Comet Hale-Bopp became known as the great comet of 1997 becoming one of the most widely photographed, observed and talked about comets of recent times.
 Despite there being brighter comets before it and after, Comet C/1995 O1 (Hale-Bopp) captivated the world.
-There are a few reasons for this great comet’s fame.
+There are a few reasons for this fame.
 Aside from its brightness, the most poignant factor was to be the comet’s persistence.
-The comet reached naked eye visibility in the May of 1996 and remained within naked eye up until it reached conjunction with the Sun in December.
+The comet reached naked eye visibility in the May of 1996 and remained within naked eye visibility up until it reached conjunction with the Sun in December.
 After its reappearance, the comet remained a naked eye object throughout early 1997 through closest approach to Earth on 22 March and perihelion on 01 April, 1997.
 The comet exceeded predictions after perihelion as it reached magnitude zero and developed two very clear and bright tails of which the dust tail stretched across 40 degrees of the sky.
 Anybody could see it if they looked up in the right direction, even from light polluted cities.
 The comet was visible in daytime hours during a total solar eclipse on 9th March in China, Mongolia and Siberia.
 At the time, the internet was still a growing phenomenon and it played a role at inflating the already high media coverage.
 Final naked eye observations were reported in December 1997 making it visible for a little over 18 months (by far the longest on record).

 Why was it so spectacular?